awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-manifest.md

 # Live and VOD manifest reference<a name="what-is-manifest"></a>

 AWS Elemental MediaPackage delivers live and video on demand \(VOD\) manifests to requesting devices\.
-A live manifest indicates that the content is not complete\.
+A live manifest indicates that the content isn't complete\.
 New content continually becomes available through the playback endpoint\.
 Alternatively, a VOD manifest indicates that the program is complete, or will be complete at a specified time in the future\.

 This section describes the differences in live and VOD manifests, and explains when MediaPackage delivers each manifest type\.